Loudness Normalization: The Future of File-Based Playback

 First, sometimes tremendous differences in loudness between selections require listeners to adjust volume.

-Second, the reduction in sound quality of music production over the years is largely attributed to the loudness war.
+Second, the decline in music production sound quality over the years is largely due to the loudness war.
 The art of dynamic contrast has nearly been lost because of the limitations of current digital systems.

 Third, the potential damage to the ear caused by these loudness differences and a tendency towards higher playback levels in portable listening, especially when using earbuds.